huynguy-db/arcion-docs/content/docs/target-setup/Informix.md

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

+## I. Set up CDC Replication
+To set up CDC-based replication into your Target Informix database, follow the instructions in [Source Prerequisites for IBM Informix](/docs/references/source-prerequisites/informix/).

-## I. Setup Connection Configuration
+## II.
+Setup Connection Configuration

 1. From `$REPLICANT_HOME`, navigate to the sample connection configuration file:
     ```BASH